 Needless to say, the bagel became a popular food among New York City’s Jewish population — and it didn’t take long to catch on with the general public.

-Looking at the traditional recipe for a bagel, it includes flour, water, yeast, salt, and malt, which is what gives the bagel its characteristic chewy texture.
+Looking at the traditional recipe for a bagel, it includes flour, water, yeast, salt, and malt, which is what gives the bagel texture characteristics.

 According to many sources, the secret to the New York bagel taste is in having New York water.
 We’ve been able to confirm this as being valid.